dsbowen/hemlock/docs_md/tutorial/debug.md

 $ hlk debug -n 3
 ```

+## Summary

+In this part of the tutorial, you learned how to debug your app with hemlock's custom debugging tool.

+In the next part of the tutorial, you'll learn how to deploy your application (i.e. put it on the web).

 <!-- If you don't want to use hemlock-CLI, you can run the debugger with the python interpreter:

 ```bash